squinkylabs/SquinkyVCV/docs/sq.md

 Once you have selected a note, or group of notes, it is very easy to move them around, typically by Pressing 's', 'd', or 'p' to set the editor editing start time, duration, or pitch.
 Then all selected notes may be adjusted with the '+' and '-' keys (and may others).

 New notes are inserted by moving the cursor to the desired location, and pressing 'Ins'.
 There are many other keys for inserting different lengths of notes.

+Note selection, insertion, and changing can all be done with the mouse or the keyboard.
+So it may be handy to select some notes with the mouse, then move them from the keyboard.
+Or vice versa.